Process- Based Construction Driving Consistent Results

 Goal: Zero incidents or injuries.

-Once construction is complete, the PM will utilize the Project Closeout Process to conduct final closeout activities.
+Once construction is complete, the project team will utilize the Project Closeout Process to conduct final closeout activities.
 The backbone of the pre-construction, project execution and project closeout processes is the PM checklist.
 The PM utilizes this extensive checklist to track individual task completion throughout the project including warranty information, completion of punch-list items, submission of red line drawings, and issuance of certificates of occupancy and completion of system start-up and all required owner training.

 Goal: Complete Customer Satisfaction